dorianps/docker/README.md

 # Docker images for ANTsR / LINDA / LESYMAP
-Contains tools to build or run docker containers with pre-installed ANTsR, LINDA, or LESYMAP.
+Contains tools to build or run docker containers with pre-installed ANTsR, LINDA, or LESYMAP R packages.
 The RStudio GUI is accessed through the browser, and several developer tools are available so that other packages can be installed easily.
 The docker images themselves are available in [DockerHub](https://hub.docker.com/u/dorianps) and are downloaded automatically for new users.

 *The instructions below are valid for every package in the subfolders; just replace [antsr] with another package name.*